People

 Abideen studied biochemistry and molecular biology at Obafemi Awolowo University in Nigeria.
 Now in grad school, he chose to study chemistry to address questions he felt biochemistry would not be able to answer.
 As a Ph.D. student, he hopes to expand his horizon and build a career.

-His project focuses on developing general techniques for performing single-molecule force spectroscopy of membrane proteins in native lipid bilayer environments.
+• Developing general techniques for performing single-molecule force spectroscopy of membrane proteins in native lipid bilayer environments.

 Christopher Hatchell